Courses

 The volume of air remaining in the lungs even after a forcible expiration averages 100ml to 1200ml.

 For numerous actions, we require energy.
 Catabolism of numerous dietary components, such as proteins, carbs, lipids, and so on, produces this energy.
 Catabolic reactions necessitate the use of oxygen, which results in the production of carbon dioxide.
-As a result, the body requires a constant exchange of gases, with oxygen from the environment being taken in and carbon dioxide is expelled.
+As a result, the body requires a constant exchange of gases, with oxygen from the environment being taken in and carbon dioxide being expelled.
 Breathing or respiration refers to the process of gaseous exchange.
-A detailed explanation of Chapter 14 Biology Class 11 is available on Vedantu website and the revision notes are also available free of cost.
+A detailed explanation of Chapter 14 Biology Class 11 is available on the Vedantu website and the revision notes are also available FREE of cost.

 6. What is breathing?

 Breathing is taking in the oxygen in the lungs and exhaling carbon dioxide.
 Respiration is a procedure in which energy-rich molecules are broken down to create energy for the organism's survival.
-Depending on the environment and level of organization, various species have different respiratory organs.
+Depending on the environment and level of organisation, various species have different respiratory organs.
 Humans, like other higher animals, have lungs for breathing.
 Earthworms have wet skin that helps them breathe.
 Inspiration or inhalation is the process in which the air is taken in.

 7. What is alveolar air Class 11?

 Bronchioles end in tiny air sacs called alveoli, which is where oxygen and carbon dioxide is exchanged.
 The bronchial tree is a network of bronchioles, alveoli, and bronchi.
 The lungs and atmospheric air exchange oxygen and carbon dioxide continuously.
 Each person's lungs contain hundreds of millions of alveoli.
 Oxygen is absorbed into the alveoli from the environment owing to the lower oxygen content in the alveoli, and carbon dioxide is expelled due to increasing carbon dioxide buildup in the lungs.
-A detailed explanation of Chapter 14 Biology Class 11 is available on Vedantu.
+A detailed explanation of Chapter 14 of Biology Class 11 is available on Vedantu.

 8. What comprises the lungs?